gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 # [CLICK HERE FOR FACEBOOK GROUP PAGE](https://www.facebook.com/groups/iosgatech)
 ## Announcements
-Hey everyone, today we'll be teaching Autolayout and TableView, and I highly encourage yall to come out and learn Autolayout and TableViews properly because they're both something that you'll use extensively in your iOS Development career.
+Hey everyone, our next tutorial is on a Multi-ViewController application called Notes!
+We'll teach you how to have different view controllers and how to use segues, and a bit of persistence.
+Come if you want to have multiple different screens on your apps and learn how to pass data in between properly!

+We also have a new tutorial up, ScoreKeeper, which teaches you about TableViews and Autolayout.
+If you missed 10/4's meeting, definitely do this tutorial and catch up!

 Cyall there!
-10/4, 6PM Tuesday @ Klaus 1443
+Klaus 1443 10/18 @ 6PM

 If you haven't joined the [iOS Club Facebook page](https://www.facebook.com/groups/iosgatech).
 Most of the information and annoucements will be on there!